Raiders of the Lost Ark: Stunts

 The Peruvian temple interiors used in the film were life-sized sets.
 The giant boulder—made of fiberglass, plaster and wood—was designed to be 65 ft wide, but this was reduced to 22 ft, with the resulting prop weighing 300 lb.
 Spielberg liked the effect and had its ramp extended to give it more screen time.
 The boulder was controlled by a steel rod concealed in the wall by rubber rock outcroppings.
 Ford performed the stunt ten times for the different camera angles.
-Spielberg said he was an idiot for letting Ford do it, but it would not have looked as good with a stuntman concealing their face.
+Spielberg said he was an idiot for letting Ford do it, but it would not have looked as good with a stuntman concealing his face.
 Ford performed as many of his stunts as was allowed throughout Raiders, suffering various injuries.
 The tarantulas on Molina's body would not move because they were male and non-aggressive.
 A female spider was put on his chest to encourage movement.
 Abandoned ideas for the temple included a crushing wall trap and a pit concealed by spider-webs.
 The golden idol also had mechanically operated eyes that could follow Jones.
 For the last part of the scene where Jones flees by plane, the first take ended in near-disaster when the plane crashed from a height of 20 ft because Ford's dangling leg was blocking the aircraft's right flap.

 Filming of the Well of Souls scene was delayed initially by a lack of snakes.
 There were 500–600 snakes to use for close shots and some mechanical snakes for wider shots, but Spielberg wanted more.
 A request was made to snake handlers from around London and Europe who produced between 6,000 and 10,000 snakes in a few days.
 Afterward, they struggled to obtain anti-venom; with local supplies having expired, it had to be imported from India.
 Many of the snakes were harmless grass snakes or non-venomous pythons, but the cobras were positioned behind plexiglas to protect the cast and crew.
+Also present among the snakes were legless lizards.
 The stage doors were kept open during filming for quick access to a waiting ambulance.
 Spielberg recounted that Allen was so scared she could not scream on cue.
 He dropped a dead serpent on her to elicit a genuine reaction.
 Allen said she got used to the creatures after 3–4 days.
 Animal handler Steve Edge donned a dress and shaved his legs to stand in for Allen at specific points.
 Vivian Kubrick's complaint to the RSPCA about the perceived poor treatment of the snakes required production to cease while safeguards were added.